 The advantage with a drop through board is that it lowers the center of gravity making the overall longboard more stable.
 To aid in this stability the deck has a small amount of rocker (see how to choose a longboard deck for more information), which helps center rider’s feet in the center of the board to give them maximum control.

-Although it does not look like it, the deck is made out of 5 ply bamboo giving this longboard a small to medium amount of flex.
-For carving and commuting, bamboo is the best material for a longboard as the flex really allows you to feel the deck underneath your feet and feel it respond to your actions.
+Although it does not look like it, the deck is made out of 8 ply maple giving this longboard a small to medium amount of flex.
+For carving and commuting, maple is the best material for a longboard as the flex really allows you to feel the deck underneath your feet and feel it respond to your actions.

 In terms of dimensions, the Landyachtz Battle Axe measures 9 inches wide at its widest point giving your feet plenty of room on the deck.
 In terms of length, it is available in two sizes: 35.25 inches and 40.25”.